kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 ## Usage

-In order to run this end-to-end test just run
+Use the following command to run the test:

 ```
 helm install deploy/chart/backup-test --namespace end-to-end --name backup-test